 All requirements of the Medicaid program expressed in law, regulation, and policy statements that are explicitly waived under the Waiver List herein shall similarly not apply to any other expenditures made by the state pursuant to its Expenditure Authority hereunder.
 In addition, none of the Medicaid program requirements as listed and described below shall apply to such other expenditures.
 All other requirements of the Medicaid program expressed in law, regulation, and policy statements shall apply to such other expenditures.

 The Following Title XIX Requirements Do Not Apply to These Expenditure Authorities.

-25. Premiums and Cost Sharing Section 1902(a)(14) insofar as it incorporates
+23. Premiums and Cost Sharing as it incorporates Section 1916 and 1916A

+Section 1902(a)(14) insofar